circonus-labs/libmtev/docs-md/config/logging.md

    If "on"/"true", the stream is disabled and attempts to log to the facility will result in a single branch instruction.

+ * ##### dedup_seconds

+  Specifies the number of seconds over which to deduplicated consecutive, identical log lines.
+The default is 5 seconds.

 ## Log Types

 ### memory